Pier 1 Imports: Merchandise

-Pier 1 merchandise consists of home furnishings and items including accessories such as candles, vases, and picture frames as well as full-sized upholstered furniture, hand-carved armoires, large-scale vases and eclectic wall décor.
+Pier 1 merchandise consists of home furnishings and accessories such as candles, vases, and picture frames as well as full-sized upholstered furniture, hand-carved armoires, large-scale vases and eclectic wall décor.
 Items are imported, created in conjunction with foreign designers, or produced by Pier 1's Trend and Product Development team.

 Partnerships

-Pier 1 became a corporate partner of the U.S. Fund for UNICEF since 1985, its longest-running corporate partnership.
+Pier 1 became a corporate partner of the U.S. Fund for UNICEF in 1985.
 As of 2013, this partnership had generated more than $42 million by selling UNICEF greeting cards, cause marketing, and emergency relief for Afghanistan, Haiti, and Iraq, as well as areas affected by the Indian Ocean tsunami.

 Former spokespeople for the company, seen largely in broadcast commercials, include Cheers alumna Kirstie Alley and Thom Filicia of Queer Eye for the Straight Guy.